 Step 3: Get a social media listening tool

 As we said before, listening to social media conversations manually can be overwhelming.
-Identifying and analysing the sentiment behind those conversations can be extremely time consuming!
+Identifying and analyzing the sentiment behind those conversations can be extremely time-consuming!

 This is where having one of the best social listening tools like Radarr comes into play.

 Radarr is the most intuitive social media listening, monitoring, and analytics tool provider that gives you insights beyond ongoing conversations.
 It comes with a sentiment analysis module that helps you understand what is driving the online conversations and how you can leverage them to promote your business better.

 - Real-Time On-Screen Alerts and Notifications